chenhongyu2048/LLM-inference-optimization-paper/README.md

 ## Repositories
 For example, [LLMSys-PaperList](https://github.com/AmberLJC/LLMSys-PaperList) contains many excellent articles, and is keeping updating (which I believe is the most important for a paperlist).
+[Awesome-LLM-Inference](https://github.com/DefTruth/Awesome-LLM-Inference) and [Awesome_LLM_Accelerate-PaperList
-[Awesome-LLM-Inference](https://github.com/DefTruth/Awesome-LLM-Inference) is also worth reading.
+](https://github.com/galeselee/Awesome_LLM_Accelerate-PaperList/) are also worth reading.

 Besides, [awesome-AI-system](https://github.com/lambda7xx/awesome-AI-system) works also very well.
 And you can find other repositories in its content.